manlius/SocialBursts/README.md

 Please cite the accompanying paper, if you use one or more of data sets above in your study.

-Note that the correct reference for the Cannes Film Festival data is:
+Note that the correct reference for the

+* Cannes Film Festival
+* 50th Anniv. of M.L.
+King's 'I have a dream'

+data is:

 E. Omodei, M. De Domenico, A. Arenas. - Characterizing interactions in online social networks during exceptional events.
 [Front.
 Phys.
 3, 59 (2015)](https://www.frontiersin.org/articles/10.3389/fphy.2015.00059/full)